 The vCenter Single Sign-On Security Token Service (STS) is a Web service that issues, validates, and renews security tokens.

 STS authenticates the user based on the primary credentials, and constructs a SAML token that contains user attributes.
-STS signs the SAML token with its STS signing certificate, and assigns the token to the user.
-By default, the STS signing certificate is generated by VMCA.
-You can replace the default STS signing certificate from the vSphere Web Client.
+By default, VMWare Certificate Authority (VMCA) generates the STS signing certificate.
+You can replace the default STS signing certificate by using the CLI.
 Do not replace the STS signing certificate unless your company's security policy requires replacing all certificates.